JuliaGNI/GeometricMachineLearning.jl/docs/src/reduced_order_modeling/symplectic_autoencoder.md

 1. Rearrange the rows of the matrix $M$ such that we end up with a $N\times2(f+1)$ matrix: $\hat{M} := [M_q, M_p]$.
 2. Perform SVD: $\hat{M} = U\Sigma{}V^T$; set $\Phi\gets{}U\mathtt{[:,1:n]}$.

-For details on the cotangent lift (and other methods for linear symplectic model reduction) consult (Peng and Mohseni, 2016).
+For details on the cotangent lift (and other methods for linear symplectic model reduction) consult [peng2016symplectic](@cite).

 ## Symplectic Autoencoders